If you require any help or advice please call in and see us in the Graduate School Office, 8 Forest Grove or email email@example.com

 Transfer from MPhil to PhD

-R6 – Application for transfer of registration from MPhil to PhD A candidate registered initially for MPhil/PhD should transfer after 9-15 months of full-time study or the part-time equivalent.
-A transfer report on progress should normally be 3,000-6,000 words in length and an oral assessment (viva voce) will be conducted by an independent specialist.
+A candidate who initially registers for an MPhil/PhD will undertake transfer after 9-15 months of full-time study or after 18-24 months of part-time study.
+A transfer report of no more than 6,000 words in length will be submitted with the application to transfer (via PhD Manager) and an oral assessment (viva voce) will be conducted by an independent specialist.

 The Faculty Research Programmes Committee will consider the recommendations made by the Independent Specialist and the outcome of the transfer viva.